thelegendkaan/krazy/docs/README.md

 After setting up the environment variables and ensuring Docker and Docker Compose are installed, the script will:

-1. Stop any running brave Docker containers
+1. Stop any running higher Docker containers
 2. Pull the latest Docker images (if auto-update is enabled)
-3. Start the brave services using Docker Compose
+3. Start the higher services using Docker Compose

 ## Troubleshooting